oracle-quickstart/oci-cloudnative/docs/content/cloud/deployment.md

     mushop-user-init-1-8k62c              0/1     Completed   0          33s
     ```

+    > Note: if you installed Istio service mesh, you should see `2/2` in the `READY` column and `1/2` for the init pods and the assets deploy pod.
+The reason you see `2/2` is because Istio injects a sidecar proxy container into each pod.

 1. Open a browser with the `EXTERNAL-IP` created during setup, **OR** `port-forward`
 directly to the `edge` service resource: